Petrophile shirleyae

 Petrophile shirleyae is a species of flowering plant in the family Proteaceae and is endemic to Queensland.
 It is a shrub with pinnate, needle-shaped, sharply-pointed leaves, and narrow oval heads of silky-hairy white to pale cream-coloured flowers.

 Description

 Petrophile shirleyae is an erect shrub that typically grows to a height of 0.3–1.2 m and has more or less glabrous leaves and branchlets.
 The leaves are bipinnate or tripinnate, 80–200 mm long on a petiole 30–50 mm long, with pinnae 30–65 mm long.
 The flowers are arranged on the ends of branchlets in narrow oval heads 30–55 mm long, sometimes in pairs, with a few broadly egg-shaped involucral bracts at the base.
 The flowers are up to about 12 mm long, silky-hairy and white to pale cream-coloured.
-Flowering occurs from October to February and the fruit is a nut, fused with others in a oval head up to about 80 mm long.
+Flowering occurs from October to February and the fruit is a nut, fused with others in an oval head up to about 80 mm long.